Teej festival in Nepal – “the festival especially for Hindu women.”

 This day is significant as it believes that taking a bath with all rituals.
 They act as a way of purification that discharges women for their sins.
 People believe this day to seek forgiveness.

 Both married and unmarried Hindu women and girls who have experienced their first menstruation cycle should attend Rishi Panchami.
 On this day, also women take fast until they complete their rishi Panchami puja.
 The fasting on this day is kept by Hindu women and girls to ask forgiveness from the seven saints for any mistakes they have done knowingly or unknowingly during the time of their menstruation.

 We all know that about 51% of the total population of Nepal is women.
 Thus, Nepal governments declare the public for women on this day to celebrate this festival.
 Hence, it is one of the biggest celebrations in Nepal.
 Women ask for special blessings by Lord Shiva, to have a decent husband and pay for his longevity and prosperity.

-However, in these recent years, this festival has influenced many Nepali women scattered all over the world.
+However, in recent years, this festival has influenced many Nepali women scattered all over the world.
 Due to the recent digitalization, the show-off trend is increasing in the festive period.
-As rich women show-off, their luxurious ornaments and posting the picture in social media is becoming the most significant reason to celebrate the festival.
+As rich women show-off, their luxurious ornaments and posting the picture in social media.
+This is becoming the most significant reason to celebrate the festival.

-Not only this, traditional Teej songs are being replaced by new westernized music.
+Not only this, but traditional Teej songs are also replacing by new westernized music.
 If the trends go this way, the day is not so far, our traditional culture will vanish.
-This is a way of being Nepali we should respect our culture and festival that was handed by our ancestor with full of responsibility.
+This is a way of being Nepali we should respect our culture and festival.